 You can toss almost anything in a Bin There Dump That dumpster, but there are a few exceptions.
 And hazardous materials is a big one.

-No motor oil, please, or gasoline, household cleaning chemicals or pesticides.
+No motor oil, gasoline, household cleaning chemicals or pesticides.

 No propane tanks, batteries, old paint, fluorescent light bulbs, tires or aerosol cans.